Robert Froehner is a Dallas-Fort

 instrument to master.
 It was in fact the world's first electronic musical

 instrument when invented in 1919 by Lev Termen, a Russian physicist and spy.
-It is the only musical instrument that

-electromagnetic fields--one for volume, one for pitch.
-Robert has been a featured thereminist with the Dallas Symphony Orchestra on
+for pitch.
+Robert has been a featured thereminist with the Dallas Symphony

-multiple occasions, the Houston Symphony, the Pacific Symphony, the United States Coast
+Orchestra on multiple occasions, the Houston Symphony, the Pacific Symphony,

-Guard Band, the Texas Wind Symphony, the Metropolitan Winds of Dallas, the
+the United States Coast Guard Band, the Texas Wind Symphony, the Metropolitan

-New Haven Civic Orchestra, and other ensembles.
-A graduate of the University
+Winds of Dallas, the New Haven Civic Orchestra, and other ensembles.
+A graduate

-in Grand Prairie, Texas. |
+Dallas, he resides in Grand Prairie, Texas. |